SFDO-Tooling/Metecho/docs/metecho-how-to.md

 - On the Epic's detail page, select `Add or Remove Collaborators`.
 - Select one or more Collaborators to do the work on the Tasks in this Epic.
-- If you do not see the people you want to add, contact an admin for the repository on GitHub and ensure that the people are collaborators.
+- If you don't see the people you want to add, contact an admin for the repository on GitHub and ensure that the people are collaborators.
 Then `Re-Sync GitHub Collaborators` in Metecho.
 - If you need to remove a collaborator, select the `x` icon in the Collaborator